 Terrance McGuire has served as a member of our board of directors since December 2017.
-Mr. McGuire serves as a General Partner of Polaris Partners, a venture capital firm he co-founded in 1996.
-He currently serves on the board of directors of Alector, Inc. and Cyclerion, Inc., and previously served on the board of directors of Acceleron Pharma, Inc., Arsanis, Inc., Ironwood Pharmaceuticals, Inc., Pulmatrix, Inc., and The David H. Koch Institute for Integrative Cancer Research at the Massachusetts Institute of Technology.
+Mr. McGuire is a founding partner of Polaris Partners.
+Prior to starting Polaris Partners in 1996, Mr. McGuire spent seven years at Burr, Egan, Deleage & Co., investing in early stage medical and information technology companies.
+He currently serves on the board of directors of Adagio Therapeutics, Inc., Alector, Inc. and Cyclerion, Inc., and previously served on the board of directors of Acceleron Pharma, Inc., Arsanis, Inc., Ironwood Pharmaceuticals, Inc., Pulmatrix, Inc., and The David H. Koch Institute for Integrative Cancer Research at the Massachusetts Institute of Technology.
 Mr. McGuire also serves as a member of the Board of The Arthur Rock Center for Entrepreneurship at Harvard Business School and The Healthcare Initiative Advisory Board and on the Board of Advisors of the Thayer School of Engineering at Dartmouth College.
 Mr. McGuire holds a B.S. in Physics and Economics from Hobart College, an M.S. in Engineering from the Thayer School at Dartmouth College and an M.B.A. from Harvard Business School.